Pneumonia in Immunocompromised People

 Pneumonias due to microorganisms that do not often cause disease in healthy people can occur in people who have a weakened immune system.

-People have shortness of breath, a dry cough, and often fever.
+Symptoms vary but may include shortness of breath, cough, and fever.

-X-rays of the chest are often combined with microscopic examinations of sputum samples to make the diagnosis.
+X-rays of the chest are often combined with examinations of sputum and blood samples to make the diagnosis.

 Antibiotics or antifungal or antiviral drugs are used to treat this pneumonia, and any immune system problem is treated.